 The study of Geography helps young people make sense of a complex and dynamically changing world.
 It stimulates an interest in, and a sense of wonder about places; how landscapes are formed; how people and their environment interact; and how a diverse range of economies, societies and environments are interconnected.

-Our children approach geography through creative enquiry exploring the topic from a range of angles drawing on their interests and learning geographical skills along the way.
+Our children approach geography through enquiry; exploring each topic by drawing on the children’s interests and learning geographical skills along the way.
 Cross-curricular links are also made with other subjects to further embed knowledge.
+The use of digital technology enables pupils to dig deeper and wider than before and allows pupils to share their discoveries in a creative and alternative way.

 Teaching and learning in Geography is certainly not limited to the classroom.
 Various workshops, talks and trips allow our pupils to extend their understanding and apply their knowledge and skills in a real world setting.

-‘Geography is my favourite subject, it has inspired me to think more about the world around me’ Year 6 pupil, 2017
+‘Geography is my favourite subject, it has inspired me to think more about the world around me.’ former Year 6 pupil